p-costa/gen_xdmf_particles/readme.txt

 these are the routines I used for efficiently visualizing O(10^6) spherical particles with point data stored in binary files.

-written in FORTRAN90 some years ago.
+written in Fortran 90 some years ago.

 Pedro Costa (p.simoes.costa@gmail.com)